TheOafidian/etn/index.md

 # Traineeship Documentation Plan <a name="TDP"></a>

 ## Tentative Planning <a name="TDP1"></a>
-- Look into DELPHI the Disqover data platform that serves as AelinTx's one stop shop for data on research & development activities. -> Current priority
+- Look into DELPHI the Disqover data platform that serves as AelinTx's one stop shop for data on research & development activities. -> Continuous
 - Upload external Ion Chromatography data -> finished 26/02
-- Build further robustness and pre-analysis IC data -> End of March
+- Build further robustness and pre-analysis IC data -> Finished 21/03
-- HPLC vistor script -> Beginning of March
+- HPLC vistor script -> Stopped
-- Upload of UPLC data -> starting in April
+- Upload of UPLC data -> Finished 21/03
-- Find a way to decompress .lcra files. -> Halfway through the traineeship?
+- Find a way to decompress .lcra files. -> Stopped
+- Increase robustness PDF generation -> Current Priority
+- Appending IC data to PDF generation -> Second priority; aim to finish in middle April

 ## Data Management <a name="TDP2"></a>